Access & Safety in Building Design

 The report provides five performance solutions supported by expert judgement and comparative analysis with the DTS provisions.
 These solutions include the provision of alternate accessible routes, justification for 90-degree handrail turns and single handrails in staff-only areas, vertical handrail sections in fire stairs, and limited head height at roof hatches within sole-occupancy units.
 Each solution demonstrates that the proposed design meets the intent of the NCC, ensuring access that is safe, equitable, and dignified given the nature and use of each space.

-Finalised Report:
+Finalised Report

 The performance-based design report, concludes that all identified compliance departures satisfy the relevant Performance Requirements (D1P1, D1P2, F5P1) of the NCC 2022.
 Enhanced signage and construction detailing have been recommended to support implementation.
 The assessment confirms that, despite deviations from DTS provisions, the building achieves acceptable standards for access and safety based on usage, context, and expected occupant profiles.